rorybunker/ma-stat-dsm/README.md

 - Set your working directory in os.chdir(" ")
 - Specify min_length and distance_threshold (in principle, the other parameters should remain fixed)

-5. In postgres' psql shell, execute the following command:
-    \copy (SELECT * FROM candidates) to '/.../candidates.csv' with csv;
 ### 3-calculate-candidate-subtraj-pvalues.py:
 - Set the delta* value that was printed at the end of running 2-stat-dsm.py